On Courant and Pleijel theorems for sub-Riemannian Laplacians: Introduction

-We will come back later to the structure of $c (M,{\bf X}, \mu)$ and to its computation in particular cases.
+We will come back later to the structure of $c (M,{\bf X})$ and to its computation in particular cases.
 Note that in the case $r=2$ related results are obtained in \cite{MS1,MS2,Me,Mo}, and M\'etivier's theorem (together with many other results) has been recently revisited in the light of sub-Riemannian geometry in \cite{CHT0,CHT,CHT1}.

-This concludes our discussion of the first ingredient in Pleijel's proof, namely an analogue of Weyl's formula. \\
+This concludes our discussion of the first ingredient in Pleijel's proof, namely an analogue of Weyl's formula.

 Concerning the second ingredient, namely an analogue of the Faber--Krahn inequality, our knowledge is rather poor.
+This is the question about minimizing the first Dirichlet eigenvalue among open sets of given measure.
 In the case of the Heisenberg group, one can think of a result by P.\ Pansu \cite{Pa} concerning the isoperimetric inequality.
-C.\ L\'ena's approach \cite{Le} for treating the Neumann problem for the Laplacian could be helpful (see \cite{HS}) if the set in $ \Omega$ where the system of the $X_j$ is not elliptic is ``small" in some sense, but our equiregular assumption excludes this case.
+C.\ L\'ena's approach \cite{Le} for treating the Neumann problem for the Laplacian could be helpful (see \cite{HS}) if the set in $M$ where the system $\mathbf{X}$ is not elliptic is ``small" in some sense, but our equiregularity assumption excludes this case.

-We will follow another way by revisiting in the first part the nilpotentization procedure.
+In the first part of this paper we will follow another way by revisiting the nilpotentization procedure.
 This permits us to deduce Faber--Krahn inequalities for sub-Laplacians from Faber--Krahn inequalities for sub-Laplacians on nilpotent groups.

-This is done under an additional simplifying assumption (see nevertheless the discussion in Appendix \ref{AppA2}):
+More precisely, under the above two assumptions we will prove that the Faber--Krahn inequality holds on subsets of small measure with a constant that is arbitrarily close to an integral over the constants of the Faber--Krahn inequalities on the nilpotent approximations $\mathcal G_x$; see Proposition \ref{faberkrahnbm}.
+This result is in the spirit of a result of B\'erard--Meyer \cite[Part II, Lemma 16]{BerMe}, who have shown that on a Riemannian manifold the Faber--Krahn inequality holds on subsets of small measure with a constant that is arbitrarily close to the constant in the Faber--Krahn inequality on $\R^n$.
+We emphasize, however, that in the case of a Riemannian manifold the model space is the same at each point, namely $\R^n$, while in the sub-Riemannian setting the approximating model spaces $\mathcal G_x$ may vary with $x$.
+Our techniques are quite different from those employed in~\cite{BerMe} and its generalizations, e.g., in \cite{DFV}.\\

-\begin{assumption} For each $x\in M$ the tangent vectors $X_j(x)$ $(j=1,\cdots,p)$ are linearly independent in $T_xM$.
-In other words, we assume $ p=n_1\,. $ \end{assumption} Combining this result about Faber--Krahn inequalities with a Weyl-type formula, we get a sufficient condition for the validity of a Pleijel-type bound; see Theorem \ref{t:manifold}, which is the main result of the first part of this paper.
-The sufficient condition in this theorem involves the corresponding Faber--Krahn constants for Dirichlet realizations of sub-Laplacians in open set of nilpotent groups.\\
+Combining our result about Faber--Krahn inequalities with M\'etivier's Weyl-type formula, we obtain a sufficient condition for the validity of a Pleijel-type bound; see Theorem \ref{t:manifold}, which is the main result of the first part of this paper.
+The upper bound on $\limsup_{k\to\infty} \nu_k/k$ is of the form